 Browser MCP (Model context protocol)

-8 MCP servers were benchmarked across web search and extraction, browser automation, and a load test with 250 concurrent (simultaneous) AI agents.
-Each task ran 5 times per tool.
+Browser MCP measures how agents connect to external tools and data sources through structured interfaces.
+Nine MCP servers were tested across web search and extraction, browser automation, and a 250-agent concurrent load test, with each task run five times per tool.

-Results: Bright Data leads overall but is a sponsor.
-Firecrawl is the fastest.
-There appears to be a negative link between speed and success rate, faster tools tend to fail more, often because they skip the anti-blocking technology that slower tools use.
+Results: Bright Data leads overall (but is a sponsor), and Firecrawl is the fastest.
+There is a negative relationship between speed and success rate: faster tools tend to fail more often, often because they skip the anti-blocking technology slower tools use.
 No single tool excels at everything.

 For more information on benchmark, read MCP Benchmark: Top MCP Servers for Web Access.